thesaigoneer/cosmix-saigon/README.md

 First steps:

-nix-channel --add https://channels.nixos.org/nixos-unstable nixos You can then upgrade NixOS to the latest version in your chosen channel by running
+nix-channel --add https://channels.nixos.org/nixos-unstable nixos

+You can then upgrade NixOS to the latest version in your chosen channel by running:

 nixos-rebuild switch --upgrade